falon/dmarc-assistant/README.md

 This is a tool written in PHP to manage SPF, DKIM and DMARC setup in multidomain environment.

 ## Abstract
 DMARC Assistant offers a setup manager for SPF, DKIM and DMARC record using predefined templates.
-It add the records to your nameservers.
+It adds the records to your nameservers.

-It also maintains the DKIM keys (SigningTable and KeyTable, **OpenDKIM required**), and it periodically renew them, keeping old ones for a while.
+It also maintains the DKIM keys (SigningTable and KeyTable, **OpenDKIM required**), and it periodically renews them, keeping old ones for a while.

-DMARC Assistant try to govern your setup and warn about anomalies.
+DMARC Assistant tries to govern your setup and it warns about anomalies.
 Every activity is tracked via syslog.

 ## DKIM model
 You can have different SMTP servers, each signing with different selectors and keys.

-DMARC Assistant create selector and keys for you, and write the DNS record on your nameservers.
+DMARC Assistant creates selector and keys for you, and it writes the DNS record on your nameservers.

 We define multiple **Selector Class**, which are a prefix for each selector associated to particular servers set.
 Then we build selector as `<selector class>-<hash>`